 Our mission was simple; design the most transparent, neutral and detailed interconnect cables available on the market today.

-We then brought in two expert consultants, including a Radio Frequency Engineer, to help us design a shielding system far superior to most current designs and that also considered the complexities around AES48 (Audio Engineering Society - industry standards on interconnection terminations), addressing grounding and shielding compatibility in audio equipment.
+We then brought in two expert consultants; an Electronics Engineer and a Radio Frequency Engineer, to help us design a shielding system far superior to most current designs and that also considered the complexities around AES48 (Audio Engineering Society - industry standards on interconnection terminations), addressing grounding and shielding compatibility in audio equipment (including the dreaded ground loop).
 There were also many other challenges to overcome, for example, when we consider a turntable and the very tiny signal that the cartridge and stylus produce and how fragile it is, our goal is to protect this tiny signal from being corrupted and contaminated.
-This also applies to other equipment outputting weak electrical audio signals (CD players, streamers, reel-to-reel, preamplifiers, interfaces, DACs, etc).
+This also applies to other equipment outputting small electrical audio signals (CD players, streamers, reel-to-reel, preamplifiers, interfaces, DACs, etc).
 What people generally don’t understand is that this tiny signal must manoeuvre down a path which is fraught with danger.
-A perfect cable must protect this signal from any interference whatsoever, in the hope that it reaches the next audio component pure and intact.
+A perfect cable must protect this signal from all interference, so that it reaches the next audio component pure and intact.
 Some designers underestimate the extent to which internal and external aberrations can impact sound quality.
-These include; EMI (electromagnetic interference), RFI (radio frequency interference), microphonics, resonance, impurities within the wire, crystal grain boundaries and external shock, which cause degradation of the original pristine signal.
+These include; EMI (electromagnetic interference), RFI (radio frequency interference), impurities within the conductor (wire), crystal grain boundaries, deficient conductors, inferior cable architectures, non-optimal dielectrics & insulation, microphonics, resonance and poor pin/socket connector designs and materials - all being examples of issues which cause degradation of the original pristine signal.

 Our cable design maximised shielding, but we didn't stop there.
-We explored optimum rare earth metal mixes for the conductors, insulation and various wire architectures to ensure signal purity and timing accuracy (capacitance, inductance and resistance).
-Connector design was treated with equal importance - mechanical integrity, cable anchoring, shielding, metallurgy composition, pin contact design, dielectric constant and aesthetics were all carefully considered to ensure synergy with the cable.
+We explored optimised blends of OCC (Ohno Continuous Cast) 6N Copper, pure Silver, Gold, Nanostructures and other Precious Metals (some undergoing thermal & cryogenic treatments) for the conductors, specialised insulation (dielectric properties) and various wire architectures to ensure signal purity (signal propagation speed, signal reflections, audio phasing, frequency response, time domain, transient response, capacitance, inductance and resistance).
+The connector design was treated with equal importance - mechanical integrity, cable anchoring, shielding, metallurgy composition, pin contact design, dielectric constant and aesthetics were all carefully considered to ensure synergy with the cable.
 Prototype after prototype - scores in total - were designed, built, tested, and refined.
 Listening sessions with musicians, concert goers and audiophiles played a vital role in our development process.
 Their honest feedback pushed us to new heights and helped us produce the most neutral sounding cable.

 At Angel Acoustics, we believe in Quality, Technology, and Science.
 Rediscover your music with Transcendence™ Cables.